Type 12 surface-to-ship missile: Type 25 surface-to-ship missile

-The MoD approved the development of an improved version of the Type 12 SSM on 18 December 2020 by the Cabinet.
+In December 2020, the MoD approved the development of an improved version of the Type 12 SSM by the Cabinet.
 According to Japanese newspapers, the range will be extended from 200 km to 900 km, with a future target of 1,500 km.
-It will have a stealthy shape to reduce Radar Cross Section (RCS), as well as high mobility to prevent interception from the enemy.
-It can attack not only naval vessels but also ground targets.
-The MoD intends to launch the improved Type 12 SSM not only from the ground, but also from naval vessels and aircraft.
+It will have a stealthy shape to reduce Radar Cross Section (RCS), and high mobility to prevent interception from the enemy.

+It can attack naval vessels and ground targets.
+The MoD intends to launch the improved Type 12 SSM from surface launchers, naval vessels and aircraft.
 Development of the improved Type 12 ground-launched anti-ship missile is expected to finish by fiscal year 2025.

 The Ministry of Defense has accelerated its schedule from the original plan, with mass production of the ground-launched variants to begin in FY2023 and deployment to begin in FY2025, and mass production of the naval vessel-launched variants to begin in FY2025.

+On 31 March 2026, the Ministry of Defense announced that the ground-launched system had been designated the Type 25 Surface-to-Ship Missile and had been deployed at Kengun Base.
+Its range is reported to be approximately 1,000 kilometers.
+The ship-launched and air-launched variants are scheduled to be designated and deployed in fiscal year 2027.